 Step 5: Create a Checklist of Criteria for Initiating the Disaster Response Plan

-Not every incident warrants a full-fledged deployment of your disaster response plan.
+Only some incidents warrant a full-fledged deployment of your disaster response plan.
 Creating a checklist of criteria to identify what constitutes a disaster helps your recovery team know when it’s time to jump into action without wasting resources or money by overreacting to a minor threat.

 Step 6: Document the Disaster Recovery Process